 In rural America, doctors are flowing out and opioids are flowing in--meet three committed healthcare providers stemming that tide.

 Anna Moot-Levin is an award-winning documentary filmmaker, producer, and editor with a passion for stories about health and healthcare.
 Her debut documentary, The Providers, aired on PBS’s Independent Lens in 2019.
 She is also an associate producer of the Academy Award-winning documentary Inside Job (2010).
-She has a Master of Fine Arts in documentary… Show more film from Stanford University and is based in Brooklyn, New York.
-Show less
+She is based in Brooklyn.

 Laura Green is an award-winning documentary director and editor based in San Francisco.
 Her debut documentary, The Providers, aired on Independent Lens in 2019.
-She most recently edited the documentary When I Write It, which premiered at Tribeca Film Festival in 2020, as well as the IDA award-nominated documentary web-series The F-Word.
+She edited When I Write It, which premiered at Tribeca in 2020, and the IDA award-nominated web-series The F-Word.
 She is an assistant professor at San Francisco State University.

-David Alvarado is an award-winning documentary filmmaker with a passion for science, philosophy, and human rights.
-He is the son of a Mexican immigrant, and although he dropped out of high school, his pursuit of filmmaking and love of science helped him find a passion that changed his life forever.
-Today, he lives in New York City, obsessively making films… Show more about science to help build a better world.
+David Alvarado is an award-winning filmmaker with a passion for science, philosophy, and human rights.
+He is the son of a Mexican immigrant, and although a high school dropout, his pursuit of filmmaking and love of science helped him find a passion that changed his life.
+He lives in New York City, making films about science to help build a better world.

-Jason Sussberg is a documentary filmmaker focusing on the AH! (art and humanity) in STEM (science, technology, engineering, and mathematics).
+Jason Sussberg is a documentary filmmaker focusing on the AH! (art and humanity) in STEM.
 Past life: motion graphic designer; sports television producer with the San Francisco Giants and Golden State Warriors; and community college film instructor.
-Present life: documentary filmmaker at… Show more Structure Films.
-Show less
+Present life: documentary filmmaker at Structure Films.